IHB1-Foundation/creditcoin-cdp/frontend/README.md

 5. Approve crdUSD if needed
 6. Claim wCTC gains when available

-### 6. Redeem crdUSD for wCTC
+### 5. Redeem crdUSD for tCTC

 1. Navigate to the Redemption card
 2. Enter crdUSD amount to redeem
-3. Review the estimated wCTC you'll receive
+3. Review the estimated tCTC you'll receive
 4. Click "Redeem"
 5. Approve crdUSD if needed
 6. Confirm the transaction